 Due to technological advancement and the shift from manual payment to digital, the usage of BIN will likely expand.
 That means, in the future, we need more unique BIN numbers.
 However, currently, there is no shortage of account numbers.
 But because in the future, we may be drained out with that.
 Therefore, in 2016, the International Organization for Standardization (ISO) announced changes to the BIN/IIN, including expanding it from six digits to the first eight digits.

-Here, the fraudster takes the card's first four to six digits (BIN or INN code) and uses some software or online tools to generate the remaining card number.
+Here, the fraudster takes the card's first four to six digits (BIN or IIN code) and uses some software or online tools to generate the remaining card number.
 These generated card numbers are tested to check which one is active.

 The fraudster does small transactions, usually less than 1$, through online stores.
 They also developed software that runs the generated card numbers through the website.
 The cards being tested range from several per day to thousands of cards in a matter of hours.
 That practice continues unless the fraudster finds the active card number.

-Remember, your bank will never call or text you to inform you that your bank account information has been compromised.
+Remember, your bank will never call or text you to inform you that your account information has been compromised.
 So if you receive any call or text about that, do not engage with the scammer.
-Better to inform your bank about such activity or the official platform provided by your government.
+Better to inform your bank about the such activity or the official platform provided by your government.